Combined Cadet Force: Cadet Force adult volunteers (CFAV)

 Cadet Force Adult Volunteers (CFAVs), who are the uniformed civilian staff that work in the school contingents, provide training to the cadets.
 Unlike the other cadet organisations (ATC/SCC/ACF), most adult volunteers are commissioned officers, the exception often being the School Staff Instructor (see below) and the newer position of Sergeant Instructor (SI).

 CCF Officers

 CCF officers are not members of the armed forces and are usually teachers or other school staff.
-As such they are not subject to military law, but are subject to CCF Regulations they are subordinate to officers in the Armed Forces whether Regular or Reserve.
+As such they are not subject to military law, but are subject to CCF Regulations and are subordinate to officers in the Armed Forces, whether Regular or Reserve.
 Until 2017 CCF (Army) and CCF (RAF) officers were in special categories of the reserves of their service whereas CCF (RN) Officers were 'appointed' and did not hold commissions.
 However, on 1 December 2017, the Cadet Forces Commission was introduced and since then this type of commission has been held by all CCF officers.